gilafonso/fusion/README.md

-This is a website with a responsive design, developed with bootstrap (css and javascript components).
+This website was developed with bootstrap (css and javascript components), assuring it has a responsive design.